Sirtmax®

 • Caused a reduction in body weight*

-• Decreased the production of advanced glycation end products (AGES)
+• Supported the reduction of advanced glycation end products (AGES), which are linked to oxidative stress and aging

-• Showed a trend toward improvement in arterial flexibility*
+• Showed a trend toward promoting healthy arterial flexibility*

 STATUS